ruyadorno/snapstub/README.md

 > Heavily inspired by [Jest Snapshot testing](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html)

 Small command line tool that allows you to take "snapshots" of any given API endpoint and store the response.
-Using the `start` command you can spawn a server that will serve all previously stored endpoints.
+Using the `start` command will spawn a server that will serve all previously stored endpoints.

 ## Install